 Examples of relevant questions about the problem might include whether there are any costs that can’t be cut or what the maximum amount the client is able to invest in developing a new product.

 Asking these types of questions up front will give you a better context for solving the client’s problem and make it more likely that you will solve the case interview.

 You’ll need a framework to make sure your analysis covers all key aspects of the business problem.

-You can use one of the many standard business frameworks that we discuss on this page, but top interviewees develop their own framework for analyzing the case.
+You can use one of the many standard business frameworks we’ve outlined, but top interviewees develop their own framework for analyzing the case.

 Their frameworks may include pieces of one or more of the standard frameworks but are tailored to the particular business problem they’re discussing.